 Carlow County Development Plan contains a list of Protected Structures and proposed Protected Structures, which it is the policy of Carlow County Council to protect in accordance with the provisions of Part IV of the Planning and Development Act, 2000, as amended.
-The Plan will protect amenity areas and create additional amenity facilities throughout the Plan area.

-Carlow County Council will endeavour to protect the environs of significant buildings in Clonegal town centre.
+Carlow County Council will endeavour to protect the environs of significant buildings in Ballon town centre.
 A study detailing an inventory will be carried out in accordance with the standards set down by the National Inventory of Architecture and Heritage Section of the Department of the Environment, Heritage and Local Government and using the methodology suggested by this body.
-Amenity areas will be reserved at High Street and in conjunction with the development of Huntington Castle.
-Existing high quality amenity area in town centre and adjacent demesne to the river will be preserved.